clstoulouse/motu/README.md

 ```

 ### <a name="ClientAPI_ListCatalog">List catalog</a>
-Get the size of a download request.
+Display information about a catalog (last update timestamp) and display link to access to download page and dataset metadata.

 __URL__: http://localhost:8080/motu-web/Motu?action=listcatalog&service=HR_MOD-TDS